jameel-maayah/invisiGAN/README.md

 All the relevant code for training and evaluation can be found in **train.ipynb**.

 ### Next Steps
 Having produced our first functional model architecture, we will explore different architectures and hyperparameters in order to maximize decoder accuracy while maintaining a sufficiently low FID score; specifically, we plan to modify our generator architecture to more closely resemble a DCGAN, using transposed convolutional layers rather than upsampling layers, for increased visual fidelity.
+For more qualitative measures of interpretability, we plan to perform an ablation study on each residual message injection to illustrate which upscaling layers of the generator decode which visual features, by "turning off" certain injections and observing the changes in the generator output.
+This can be observed more rigorously using Grad-CAM on the decoder network.

-Additionally, knowing that our methodology works, we can expand it to more complex and fuller resolution image datasets.
+Knowing that our methodology works, we can expand it to more complex and fuller resolution image datasets.
 Finally, we plan to extend our technique to diffusion models as a proof of generality.

 ## 5. References